favouriweala/requirement-analysis/README.md

 3. Improves System Quality and User Satisfaction

 When requirements are well-defined and accurately documented, the development team can design a system that meets user needs more effectively.
 This leads to a higher-quality product that performs reliably and provides a better user experience.

+**Key Activities in Requirement Analysis.**

+The Requirement Analysis phase involves several structured activities to ensure that all user and business needs are clearly understood, documented, and validated before development begins.
+Below are the five key activities carried out during this stage:

+1. Requirement Gathering

+This involves collecting information about what the users and stakeholders expect from the system.
+Data is gathered through methods such as interviews, surveys, observations, and document reviews.
+The goal is to capture all possible needs and constraints that will shape the software.

+2. Requirement Elicitation

+In this step, deeper insights are obtained by engaging stakeholders to refine and clarify their needs.
+Techniques like brainstorming sessions, workshops, use case studies, and prototyping are used to uncover hidden or implicit requirements that may not have been initially stated.

+3. Requirement Documentation

+All gathered and elicited requirements are formally documented in clear, structured formats such as the Software Requirements Specification (SRS) document.
+This ensures that the requirements are accessible, understandable, and traceable throughout the development process.

+4. Requirement Analysis and Modeling

+Here, the documented requirements are analyzed for feasibility, consistency, and completeness.
+Modeling techniques like data flow diagrams, entity-relationship diagrams, and use case models are used to visualize and validate system functionality before implementation begins.

+5. Requirement Validation

+The final step ensures that all documented requirements accurately reflect stakeholder needs and are achievable within the project’s scope, time, and budget.
+This involves reviewing, inspecting, and validating requirements with stakeholders to confirm alignment and avoid misunderstandings later.